 That is my analysis of this question.
 You see, it is perhaps more complicated than a quick reading would suggest.

-You need to practice analyzing questions like this so that you can do it quickly.
-It could be a huge mistake to rush into writing and not analyze the question, but it is also a problem if you spend too long doing it.
+You need to practise analysing questions like this so that you can do it quickly.
+It could be a huge mistake to rush into writing and not analyse the question, but it is also a problem if you spend too long doing it.
 Try to do this in about two minutes.